 The City of Austin established a division in the Fire Department to address the risk of wildfire.
 The City has taken steps to prepare for the threat of wildfire by following a national framework.
 However, the City can do more to reduce the threat of wildfire for Austin and the region.
-For example, the City can adopt a code to make new houses less likely to burn during a wildfire.
+For example, the City can improve collection of wildfire mitigation data to more accurately reflect current efforts and adopt a code to make new houses less likely to burn during a wildfire.
 Also, City departments can improve land management practices meant to reduce wildfire risk.